phillywhitty/marina_melts_v1/README.md

 - Access detailed product descriptions and specifications to make informed buying decisions.
 - Follow the journey and inspiration behind each hamper collection, including the stories and craftsmanship involved.

-Horizon Photography fills these needs by:
+Wexford Treasures fills these needs by:
 - Featuring captivating visuals of our hampers, enticing exploration.
 - Showcasing an extensive gallery of hampers on the product page.
 - Offering seamless communication with a prominent "Email" link in the footer.